Kazmirchuk/nats-tcl/CoreAPI.md

 This table summarizes how [request](#objectName-request-subject-message-args), [ping](#objectName-ping--timeout-ms) and [fetch](JsApi.md#js-fetch-stream-consumer-args) behave in case of:
 - timeout
 - no-responders message from NATS
-- if the connection goes into the reconnecting mode after the request has been issued
+- if the connection goes into the reconnecting mode after a request has been issued
 - if the connection is lost (no more NATS servers to try)
-- if a user calls `disconnect`
+- if a user calls `disconnect` and the connection is closed

 together with references to the testing suite.
 Note that if a connection is closed deliberately by calling `disconnect` or `destroy`, pending synchronous requests immediately throw `ErrConnectionClosed`, while callbacks for asynchronous requests are simply not invoked.